wandevs/wandevs.org/docs/difference-between-wanchain-and-ethereum.md

 ### Change in Address Checksum

 The checksum of an Ethereum address was introduced by Vitalik in [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md).
 To minimize the risk of collisions between Ethereum and Wanchain addresses, the checksum was changed.
-This ensures that when using checksummed addresses the changes of accidentally using a Wanchain address on Ethereum and vice versa is minimized.
+This ensures that when using checksummed addresses the chances of accidentally using a Wanchain address on Ethereum and vice versa is minimized.

 The checksum calculation for Ethereum looks like this: